 Getting pre-qualified with a mortgage lender for a new home can be very exciting.
 However, keep in mind that everything you do from now until your final loan approval at closing is detrimental.
 Significant changes just before or after you qualify can trigger red flags to lenders about the stability of your loan.

-Major changes just before you to qualify for a loan or just after, can send lenders a red flag about the stability of the loan.
-Here are our top 7 “DON’TS” to help you stay on top of the home loan process and out of hidden traps that could upset the course of your closing.
+Here are our top six DON’TS to help you stay on top of the home loan process and out of hidden traps that could upset the course of your closing.

 Mortgage companies favor consistency and stability.
 They correlate strong job histories with stable income, letting them know you’re responsible to make loan payments on time.
 Switching jobs will also require further verification for the mortgage companies, resulting in closing delays or a lower final loan approval rate.

 Believe it or not, closing credit cards have the opposite effect on credit than you may be aware of.
 You can tighten up your records by continually making payments on time, but make sure to keep your lines open – even if you don’t owe anything.

 Not only can new credit inquiries lower your credit, but they can also be a signal to your mortgage lender that you’re a higher risk.
 Mortgage lenders are required to update your credit report a few days before closing, and any new inquiries will require verification of new accounts.
 This can cause closing delays or a lower final loan approval rate.

 We understand that a new home can be very exciting, but be cautious spending on credit after getting pre-approved.
 Wait until after closing to purchase new furniture, appliances, or other large assets such as a car.
 Making large purchases using existing credit accounts can negatively affect your debt to income ratio, which then in turn negatively affects your risk credibility with mortgage lenders.